Devastation Trail: 1959 eruption of Kīlauea Iki

 Before the 1959 eruption of Kīlauea Iki, the area that is now designated Devastation Trail was covered by a dense rain forest.

 Three months before the November 14 – December 20, 1959 eruption, the area was shaken by multiple earthquakes.
 At first the earthquakes were deep, originating about 55 km below the volcano, but later they became shallow.
 On November 14 there were 10 times as many earthquakes as the day before, and the intensity of the earthquakes also increased.

 By nightfall, the earthquakes stopped, and the eruption began.
 The fissure eruption produced fountains of lava which cascaded to the floor of the crater some 100 m below the erupting fissure.
 Forest fires were also noted.

 Over the next few days, the lava fountains became higher and higher, eventually reaching a height of more than 500 meters.
-Erupting pumice started building a new cinder cone that was later named " Puʻu Puaʻi", (gushing hill).
+Erupting scoria started building a new cinder cone that was later named " Puʻu Puaʻi", (gushing hill).
 A lava lake also developed on the crater floor.

 The eruption produced both Pele's hair, the geological term for threads or fibers of volcanic glass, formed when small particles of molten material are thrown into the air and spun out by the wind into long hair-like strands, and Pele's tears, produced when airborne particles of lava cool and harden in the shape of teardrops of volcanic glass.

 When the eruption ended on December 20, 1959 the area was devastated.

 Sixteen explosive episodes were recorded during the eruption.